 Provide an assessment of the jurisdiction's affirmative marketing actions for HOME units.
-92.351(b)
+24 CFR 91.520(e) and 24 CFR 92.351(a)

 The City requires that its housing programs be administered affirmatively to achieve a condition in which individuals of similar income levels in the same housing market area have a like range of housing choices available to them regardless of their race, color, national origin, religion, sex, disability, or familial status.
-Likewise, non-profit agencies and affordable housing developers receiving HOME Program funds from the City shall must conduct affirmative marketing activities in order to attract eligible persons who are least likely to apply for the program and pursue affirmative fair housing marketing policies in soliciting applicants, in determining their eligibility, and in conducting rental transactions, including: All advertisements, brochures, public notices, signage, etc., include the HUD Fair Housing logo and a written statement that the non-profit or developer is an Equal Housing Opportunity provider.
+Likewise, non-profit agencies and affordable housing developers receiving HOME Program funds from the City must conduct affirmative marketing activities in order to attract eligible persons who are least likely to apply for the program, and pursue affirmative fair housing marketing policies in soliciting applicants, in determining their eligibility, and in conducting rental transactions.
+In addition, they must include the HUD Fair Housing logo and a written statement that the non-profit or developer is an Equal Housing Opportunity provider in all advertisements, brochures, public notices, signage, etc.

-Non-profit agencies are required to make a good faith effort to seek to provide housing under their Agreements to eligible persons of all racial, ethnic, and gender groups in the City. non-profits agree, pursuant to their executed HOME Program Agreements, not to discriminate against potential homebuyers or tenants based on race, color, ancestry, national origin, gender, sexual orientation, age, marital status, familial status, presence of children in a household, source of income, physical, sensory, or cognitive disability, HIV/AIDS or HIV/AIDS-related conditions, or on any other arbitrary basis.
+Non-profit agencies are required to make a good faith effort to seek to provide housing under their Agreements to eligible persons of all racial, ethnic, and gender groups in the City.
+Non-profit agencies agree, pursuant to their executed HOME Program Agreements, not to discriminate against potential homebuyers or tenants based on race, color, ancestry, national origin, gender, sexual orientation, age, marital status, familial status, presence of children in a household, source of income, physical, sensory, or cognitive disability, HIV/AIDS or HIV/AIDS-related conditions, or on any other arbitrary basis.
 Affirmative marketing activities include, but are not limited to, methods and formats of advertising and community outreach, that are designed to reach persons who are least likely to apply for the program.
-The agency that administered the City's mortgage assistance programs conducted virtual program overview sessions and distributed flyers that were professionally translated into Spanish and Filipino.